Specifying APT Background Targets

 - Go to the Targets folder and create a New Target Group.
 This is a container within which you can place the targets that are to be observed together.
 (In this case one or more science targets and one or more background coordinate positions).

-- As the Target in your observation, select your new target group by name and provide the observation details.
+- In the Target field for your observation, select your new target group by name and provide the observation details.
 Each target in the target group will be observed with the specifications provided.

 APT will guide you to connect the appropriate background target to each science target, as described in the previous section.